Novel Quantum Spin Liquid States in the $S = {\frac{1}{2}}$ Three-Dimensional Compound Y$_{3}$Cu$_{2}$Sb$_{3}$O$_{14}$

-The $^{89}$Y NMR line splits below about 120 K (see \cite{YCSO_Supp} for details) and the fractional line shift of the component which continues to increase at lower-$T$ varies in a Curie-Weiss manner with an antiferromagnetic (AF) $\theta_{CW} = -23(1)$ K (open symbols in Fig. \ref{F2}(a)).
+The $^{89}$Y NMR line splits below about 120 K (see Ref. \cite{YCSO_Supp}~for details) and the fractional line shift of the component which continues to increase at lower-$T$ varies in a Curie-Weiss manner with an antiferromagnetic (AF) $\theta_{\rm CW} = -23(1)$ K (open symbols in Fig. \ref{F2}(a)).
 The other component (solid symbols in Fig. \ref{F2}(a)) has a shift $^{89}K(T)$ which drops sharply at about 120 K and remains small at lower temperatures consistent with condensation into a singlet state.
-Further, we have measured the $^{89}$Y NMR spin-lattice relaxation rate $1/T_1$ (see Fig. \ref{F2}(b)) at each of the peaks to investigate the low-energy spin dynamics in Y$_{3}$Cu$_{2}$Sb$_{3}$O$_{14}$.
-The nuclear magnetization recovery is well fitted with a stretched exponential ($M(t)=M_{0}[1-A\thinspace e^{-(t/T_{1})^{\beta}}]$).
+Further, we have measured the $^{89}$Y NMR spin-lattice relaxation rate $T_1 ^{-1}$ (see Fig. \ref{F2}(b)) at each of the peaks to investigate the low-energy spin dynamics in Y$_{3}$Cu$_{2}$Sb$_{3}$O$_{14}$.
+The nuclear magnetization recovery is well fitted with a stretched exponential {($M(t)=M_{0}[1-A\thinspace e^{-(t/T_{1})^{\beta}}]$)}.
 At high temperature, $T_1 ^{-1}$ gradually increases as the temperature decreases.
-A sharp change is observed around 120 K, below which $T_1 ^{-1}$ exhibits two components.
-One component continues to increase with decreasing temperature (together with a Curie-like increase of its shift $K$) and finally decreases below 10 K. The other component falls sharply (consistent with a line position which is nearly at the diamagnetic reference position) below 120 K, then increases slightly and exhibits a plateau from 20 K to 10 K and drops thereafter.
-We suggest that the slower component arises from the fraction that has condensed into a VBS state while the faster component is from the fraction which remains paramagnetic below 120 K but eventually also condenses into a QSL state below about 10 K. This scenario is akin to that in LiZn$_2$Mo$_3$O$_8$ where the triangular lattice decouples into a honeycomb lattice (which condenses into a VBS state) plus free spins at the centre of the honeycombs \cite{sheckelton2012possible,flint2013emergent}.
-In the present case, given the three-dimensional geometry, it is not obvious as to what the decoupled lattice might be.
+A sharp change is observed around 120 K, below which $T_1 ^{-1}$ is different at the two peak positions. $T_1 ^{-1}$ corresponding to the more shifted peak continues to increase with decreasing temperature (together with a Curie-like increase of its shift $K$) and finally decreases below 10 K. The $T_1 ^{-1}$ corresponding to the less shifted peak falls sharply (consistent with a line position that is nearly at the diamagnetic reference position) below 120 K, then increases slightly and exhibits a plateau from 20 K to 10 K and drops thereafter.
+A broad maximum in $T_1 ^{-1}$ has been observed in numerous organic spin liquid candidates \cite{Pustogow2020, Pustogow2022, Itou2023}, where it is attributed to the relaxation of impurity spins, and this might be the case here as well.
+The decrease of the effective moment below about 120 K is demonstrated by having a fraction of the spins dropping out from the CW behavior and becoming a part of the VBS phase.
+It is reasonable to say that the slower component arises from the fraction that has condensed into a VBS state while the faster component is from the fraction that remains paramagnetic below 120 K but eventually also condenses into a QSL state below about 10 K. In lab-based XRD, we did not observe any change in the structure around 120 K as one might expect from a symmetry breaking.
+However, it is possible that there is only a subtle structural change (a small change in bond lengths and bond angles) associated with the symmetry breaking VBS transition.
+This partial VBS formation could also be due to chemical disorder.
+This scenario is akin to that in LiZn$_2$Mo$_3$O$_8$ where the triangular lattice decouples into a honeycomb lattice (which condenses into a VBS state) plus free spins at the center of the honeycombs \cite{sheckelton2012possible,flint2013emergent,Sheckelton2014}.
+In the present case, given the three-dimensional geometry, it is not obvious what the decoupled lattice might be though it is primarily thought to be made of body-diagonals of the distorted cubes in the structure (see Fig. \ref{F1} (b)).